daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 Elastic IP addresses are static/persistent public IPs that come with your account.
 If any software/instances fail, they can be remapped to another instance quickly i.e. not allocated to an instance.

+## AWS Network Firewall

+Protects your entire VPC from Layer 3 to Layer 7.
+You can inspect, in any direction:

+- VPC to VPC traffic
+- Outbound to internet
+- Inbound from internet
+- To/from Direct Connect and Site-to-Site VPN

 ## Network Access control List (ACLs)

 A network ACL is a virtual firewall that controls inbound and outbound traffic at the **subnet level** (ALLOW/DENY).
 Each AWS account includes a default network ACL.
 By default, your account's default network ACL allows all inbound and outbound traffic.